to the Committee on Higher Education and Campus Ministry

 J. Discussions & Panels

-- Film & Discussion: For the Bible Tells Me So –Screening of the film at North Bethesda UMC, followed by discussion on issues presented by the film.
-(7)
+- Film & Discussion: For the Bible Tells Me So , as part of the community’s Reconciling weekend.

 V. FAITHFUL SERVICE